mischacolley/mischacolley.com.au/source/blog/dont-settle-stay-hungry-stay-foolish/index.md

 ## Jeff Waldman

-Jeff Waldman is 29 and uses his self-proclaimed love of "projects" as validation for a constantly shifting job title and set of interests that can best be described as eclectic.
+*"Jeff Waldman is 29 and uses his self-proclaimed love of "projects" as validation for a constantly shifting job title and set of interests that can best be described as eclectic.
 His hobbies include writing on dated navigation techniques, falconry, electromagnet experimentation, emulating Ernest Hemingway, studying time travel and carpentry, in that order.
 He’s been invited to speak at 3 TEDx events, awarded 2 Awesome Foundation Grants and secured $11k in funding via Kickstarter to continue his work in Bolivia.
 All for the simplistic act of illicitly installing public swings.
-And yes, he’s as surprised by this as you are.
+And yes, he’s as surprised by this as you are."*

+I just love this idea!
+How cool to be able to do good fulfilling work with something as simple as hanging a swing.

 <iframe class="responsive" src="//www.youtube.com/embed/mJIgAWu_MJ8" frameborder="0" allowfullscreen></iframe>

 ## The After Party?

-Though I would have liked to stay and talk I left early and skipped the drinks, trying to be alcohol free I knew I couldn't resist a free drink if I stayed.
+Though I would have liked to stay and talk I left early and skipped the drinks.
+Trying to be alcohol free I knew I couldn't resist a free drink if I stayed.
 I got home from the conference early, started telling my wife Sandra about the day and promptly welled up with tears.
-Not really out of sadness but more out of intellectual, spiritual and emotional overload.
+Not really out of sadness but more out of stress release and some intellectual, spiritual and emotional overload.

-I got home from the conference, SIEV-X
+I got home from the conference with a lot on my mind.
 You see there have been a lot of things weighing on my for a while now.

 - I’m constantly frustrated with how uninspiring and downright disappointing most of my learning experience at Uni are.